Portfolio Layout

 Making Case Studies Interesting

-That thing where every case study starts with "I redesigned the homepage and users loved it"?
-Hiring managers skim case studies in 6 seconds.
+Hiring managers skim case studies in about 6 seconds.
+If yours starts with "I redesigned the homepage and users loved it," you've already lost them.
 Let's give them a reason to slow down.

 The Hard Truth

-After reviewing 1,000+ portfolios and talking to hiring managers at top companies, here's what actually happens:
+After reviewing 1,000+ portfolios and talking to hiring managers at top companies, here's what actually happens (use our portfolio checklist tool to see where yours stands, or start with our UX portfolio guide for beginners):

 • Most case studies get 6 seconds before they're skipped